QiMata/ansible/src/roles/devops_cicd/jenkins/jenkins_agent/README.md

 </details>

 ## Tags
+The **Jenkins Agent** role prepares a target server to act as a Jenkins build agent (also known as a Jenkins node).
+It ensures that a dedicated system user account for Jenkins is present, that Java is installed via the distribution’s default JDK package, and that the Jenkins Controller’s SSH public key is deployed to the agent for authentication.
+After running this role, the target host will be ready to be connected to a Jenkins Controller (master) as an agent for running build jobs.
 This role does not define any intrinsic Ansible task tags.
 All tasks will run whenever the role is invoked.
 There are no "required" tags that must be set for the role to function.

 You can apply your own tags to this role when including it in a play if desired.
 For example, you might tag the role as `jenkins_agent` in your playbook to allow running or skipping it with `--tags`/`--skip-tags`.
 But by default, there are no internal tags within the role.